Deciding on childcare is a big decision for any parent. There are a number of factors that will make an impact on your final decision. These include:

 Early Childhood Care and Education scheme.

 Your local City or County Childcare Committee will have a list of childcare providers in your area.
-You can also apply to the HSE preschool officer at your Local Health Office for information about childcare services locally.
+You can also apply to the early years/pre-school inspector for information about childcare services locally.
 Public health nurses will often be familiar with local services and childminders within your area and can be contacted at your local health centre.

 There is a list of national